maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

 ## Creating the Ignite Schema: Persisting Transit Movement

-With our Java model defined, we now need a place to store these snapshots.
+With our data model defined in Java, we now need a place to store these snapshots.
 Apache Ignite provides the perfect distributed database for this scenario, offering both the performance for real-time processing and the capacity for historical analysis.

-The `SchemaSetup` class will create the schema that will house our transit data:
+The `SchemaSetup` class will create the schema to house our transit data:

 ```java
 package com.example.transit;